tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 ## Live ranges

+We'll more or less copy the algorithm to compute live ranges from the Wimmer2010 paper.
+We'll have two main differences:

+* We're going to compute live ranges, not live intervals (as they do in the paper)
+* We're going to use our dataflow liveness analysis, not the loop header thing

 I know I said we were going to be computing live ranges.
-So why am I presenting you with a class called `Interval`?
+So why am I presenting you with a function called `build_intervals`?
 That's because somewhere (TODO where?) in the history of linear scan, people moved from having a single range for a particular virtual register to having *multiple* disjoint ranges.
 This collection of multiple ranges is called an *interval* and it exists to free up